 Our accounting for income taxes considers the current and deferred tax consequences of all transactions that have been recognized in our consolidated financial statements using the provisions of enacted tax laws.
 Deferred tax assets and liabilities are determined based on differences between the financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 The effect on deferred tax assets and liabilities resulting from a tax rate change affects our net income or loss in the period that includes the enactment date of the tax rate change.
 Our income tax returns are subject to audit by the Internal Revenue Service and various state tax authorities.
-Significant disputes may arise with these tax authorities involving issues of the timing and amount of deductions and allocations of income among various tax jurisdictions because of differing interpretations of tax laws and regulations.
+Significant disputes may arise with these tax authorities involving issues of differing interpretations of tax laws and regulations.
 We periodically evaluate our exposures associated with tax filing positions.
 Although we believe our positions comply with applicable laws, we record liabilities based upon estimates of the ultimate outcomes of these matters.